Maryland’s suburbs saw a large influx of prescription opioids

 In May 2019, Maryland Attorney General Brian Frosh filed charges against the controlling owner-directors of Purdue Pharma.

 In a May press release from the Attorney General, Frosh said, “the strategies allegedly used by Purdue and the Sacklers [the family members who own the company] were calculated, misleading, and extraordinarily effective.”
-Frosh continued, “According to the charges, sales were prized over safety, and sales representatives for Purdue referred to the highest dosage for OxyContin as ‘hillbilly heroin.’
 In Maryland alone, thousands have died, many more have become addicted, and the costs to our state and its people have been staggering.”

 Frosh in September said he would decline to participate in a proposed national settlement agreement, according to the Baltimore Sun.